top of page

 Raquel

-At age 13, instead of dropping out of the sport, she decided that it was time to advocate for Artistic Swimming (name was changed by FINA in 2017 from synchronized to artistic swimming) as a Paralympic sport by spreading awareness and asking for assistance from the USA Artistic Swim Federation.
+At age 13, instead of dropping out of the sport, she decided that it was time to advocate for Artistic Swimming (name was changed by FINA in 2017 from synchronized to artistic swimming) as a Paralympic sport by advocating and spreading awareness along with asking for assistance from the USA Artistic Swim Federation.
 She started with spreading awareness at the 2011 California State Games (CSG), becoming a Synchro Ambassador for 5yrs.
 In addition, she was chosen as one of the 2010 CSG Torch Bearers (from 9,000 applicants) and the 1st to represent Synchronized Swimming.
 She was recognized by CSG during the 2010 Opening ceremonies as an athlete with a disability (AWD).
 In 2013, She was chosen again as the State Games of America (SGA) Torch Bearer as the 1st Synchronized Swimmer to carry their torch for the National (45 States) Games in Pennsylvania.
 She was recognized as an Athlete with a disability along with another (SGA) disabled Athlete in the Karate games).
 Raquel was honored by accepting the Torch from the 2008 Olympic Heptathlon Silver Medalist, Hyleas Fountain.

 After the USA Artistic Swimming Federation granted her permission to represent the USA in Canada, she competed in the 2014 Canadian Synchro Nationals in the AWD category, where she placed 1st for her solo and in the figures competition for the AWD age group in level 4.
 In 2015, she helped co-found the Synchro AWD Organization after she realized the need for global advocacy, along with her mom and other swimmers' parents from Canada.